joemoose/psiops/docs/combat.md

 ### Interrupting Turns

 You may hold your action and specify a trigger, for example, “I wait until the enemy rounds the corner.”
-IF the trigger occurs, you act immediately, interrupting the enemy’s turn.
+If the trigger occurs, you act immediately with your declared action to interrupt the enemy’s turn.

 ## Determining the Results